Trini Cooking with The League of Kitchens

 My first experience with Trini cooking was at my Great-Great Grandmother’s house in Laventille.
 It was my first time visiting Trinidad and Tobago and my great aunt delegated my brother, sisters, and I to crush split peas to make Dahl Roti and pick herbs from the backyard for meat seasoning.
 Although it sounds like little to no work now, it was a start to the love of my parent’s birthplace, Caribbean culture, and traditional Trinidadian food.

-I’ve been receiving home delivery meal services lately and in an effort to cook more, I searched for Caribbean cooking classes in NYC.
+I’ve been receiving home delivery meal services lately, and in an effort to cook more, I searched for Caribbean cooking classes in NYC.
 This is how I found the League of Kitchens.
-According to their website, League of Kitchens is “an immersive culinary adventure in which immigrants teach intimate cooking workshops in their homes”
+According to their website, League of Kitchens is “an immersive culinary adventure in which immigrant women teach intimate cooking workshops in their homes”

 After seeing the list, I was excited to find a Trini cooking class offered less than an hour away and immediately enrolled.
 Other in-home cooking classes include Lebanese, Argentinian, Korean, Indian, Greek, Bengali, and Afghan.
-Classes are available for vegetarians and non-vegetarians and there are two types of workshops offered.
+Classes are available for vegetarians and non-vegetarians, and two types of workshops are offered.
 Immersion classes give 3 1/2 hours of hands-on instruction, a light lunch, and a detailed instructional pamphlet.
 Taste of classes includes 1 1/2 hours of instruction with a light meal and instructional pamphlet.

 Making Traditional Trinidadian Food with Dolly

-The Trini Cooking class that I took with Dolly has a vegetarian and non-vegetarian class.
-I chose the latter which taught students to prepare traditional Trinidadian food such as:
+The Trini Cooking class I took with Dolly has vegetarian and non-vegetarian classes.
+I chose the latter, which taught students to prepare traditional Trinidadian food such as:

 Trini Style Cooking Demos